 In Chandigarh, curator Zasha Colah led the group through Chandigarh’s most renowned sites including the Chandigarh College of Architecture, the Capitol Complex, the Government Art Museum, the Natural History Museum, the Neelam Cinema, Pierre Jeanneret House, the Chandigarh Architecture Museum, the Rock Garden, Sukhna Club Boat House, and the Gurudwara village.

 Soukaina Aboulaoula (b.
-1993), an independent curator based in Marrakech where she co-founded and co-manages Untitled, a curatorial, editorial, design, and art direction agency.
+1993) is an independent curator based in Marrakech where she co-founded and co-manages Untitled, a curatorial, editorial, design, and art direction agency.

 Nada Bakr (b.
-1989), an Egyptian curator, researcher, and cultural manager.
-She is currently the managing director and co-curator of Cairotronica – Cairo Electronic and New Media Art Festival, and is Community and Project Manager at Disruption Network Lab in Berlin
+1989) is an Egyptian curator, researcher, and cultural manager.
+She is currently the managing director and co-curator of Cairotronica — Cairo Electronic and New Media Art Festival, and is Community and Project Manager at Disruption Network Lab in Berlin

 Nuha Innab (b.
-1985), an architect and researcher based in Amman where she co-founded OPPA for research and architecture in 2019, and is also the founder of Plot_436, a digital archive about architecture in Amman.
+1985) is an architect and researcher based in Amman where she co-founded OPPA for research and architecture in 2019, and is also the founder of Plot_436, a digital archive about architecture in Amman.

 Beya Othmani (b.
-1992), an Algerian-Tunisian curator who is currently pursuing her M.A. in Spacial Strategies at the Weißensee Kunsthochschule in Berlin and preparing a program of artistic interventions at La Boite in Tunis.
+1992) is an Algerian-Tunisian curator who is currently pursuing her MA in Spacial Strategies at the Weißensee Kunsthochschule in Berlin and preparing a program of artistic interventions at La Boite in Tunis.

 The participants were selected from a very competitive pool of over 75 applicants.